devnizamuddin/devnizamuddin/README.md

 <h2 align="left">Summary</h2>

-- 4+ years of experience in delivering large-scale, high-performance, and scalable mobile apps.
+- 4+ years of professional experience in Flutter.
 - Mentored developers and collaborated with cross-functional teams for quality products.
 - Additional experience in Native Android and REST API development using Spring Boot.